nswaswaJim/oahuv1/olympushike2.md

 <p><img src="../oahuv1/images/olympushike2/ropes.JPG" height="300px" alt="a steep roped section"/></p>

 Olympus summit was even better than last time!
 Great visibility.
-Also great to look back north to se
+Also great to look back north to see where the Middle Ridge Trail joins the Koolau backbone, where I was on Tuesday.
+Also very good views of my near-horizon target of K2, and also today's goal of Kaau crater.

 <iframe src="https://www.google.com/maps/d/embed?mid=1xoSwPg6RbnYm52u0NjqyFuY4pY6_YoA&ehbc=2E312F" width="800" height="600"></iframe>